transcend-io/vz-cli/README.md

 ## Installation

-### Step 1) Install NPM, Node, and Yarn
+### Step 1) Install Node and Yarn

-This package is distributed through npm and github package registries and assumes an installation of [npm and node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-You will also want to install [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
+This package is distributed through npm and github package registries and assumes an installation.

+It assumes NodeJS and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) are installed.
+Node can be installed in a variety of ways, here is [an example](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### Step 2) Install @transcend-io/vz-cli and @transcend-io/cli